Why do caterpillars change their skins? How many times does a caterpillar change its skin? Why do caterpillars grow so fast?

 Why does a caterpillar stop eating?

-The only time a caterpillar stops eating is prior to changing its skin or during the time leading up to pupation when its body has already begun its remarkable metamorphasis from caterpillar to moth or butterfly.
+The only time most caterpillars stop eating is prior to changing their skin or during the time leading up to pupation when their bodies have already begun the remarkable metamorphasis from caterpillar to moth or butterfly.
+However, there are also caterpillars that over winter, including several species of butterfly, that are able to go months without feeding.

 How long does a caterpillar stay as a caterpillar?